-Insight into the spatial distribution of candidate emitters is provided in figures 18 and 19.
-The general features of the overall longitude distribution have much in common with a figure 3 of W08.
-Once again, the sharp peaks line up with well known starforming regions - a point underlined by figure 19, which shows how the Heart and Soul nebulae are well-populated with emission line stars.
-In plotting the complete list in figure 18, we have split it into two magnitude ranges such that the upper lighter grey histogram includes all > 5σ candidates down to $r_I = 19.5$, while the lower black histogram is limited to objects with $r_I < 18$.
-The most nebulous part of the northern Galactic Plane is in the Cygnus-X region, running from around $\ell = 70^{\circ}$ to $\ell = 85^{\circ}$.
-It coincides with the domain in which there is, seemingly, a preponderance of fainter candidate emission line objects.
-This is where we would expect there to be the most contamination of the emitters list at faint magnitudes due to uncertain sky subtraction in $H\alpha$.
+Insight into the spatial distribution of candidate emitters is provided in Figs. 18 and 19.
+The general features of the overall longitude distribution have much in common with Fig. 3 of W08.
+Once again, the sharp peaks line up with well-known starforming regions - a point underlined by Fig. 19, which shows how the Heart and Soul nebulae are well-populated with emission line stars.
+In plotting the complete list in Fig. 18, we have split it into two magnitude ranges such that the upper lighter grey histogram includes all $>5\sigma$ candidates down to $r_I = 19.5$ , while the lower black histogram is limited to objects with $r_I < 18$ .
+The most nebulous part of the northern Galactic plane is in the Cygnus-X region, running from around $\ell = 70^{\circ}$ to $\ell = 85^{\circ}$ .
+This coincides with the domain in which there is seemingly a preponderance of fainter candidate emission line objects.
+This is where we would expect there to be the most contamination of the emitters list at faint magnitudes due to uncertain sky subtraction in $H\alpha$ .

-A full understanding of the properties and reliability of the new list of candidate emission line stars, has to come from confirmatory spectroscopy.
-A useful feature of the approach we have taken is that it is fully-specified and thus entirely reproducible - and it is easy to adapt.
-A more exhaustive finer-grained approach, examining the position of the cut line in the colour-colour plane on a much smaller angular scale than the 5×5 sq.deg. used here, is recommended for the study of limited regions.
+A full understanding of the properties and reliability of the new list of candidate emission line stars has to come from confirmatory spectroscopy.
+A useful feature of the approach we have taken is that it is fully specified and thus entirely reproducible, and it is easy to adapt.
+A more exhaustive finer-grained approach, examining the position of the cut line in the colour-colour plane on a much smaller angular scale than the $5 \times 5$ sq. deg used here, is recommended for the study of limited regions.

 9.2.
-Insights on stellar variability from the two r-magnitude epochs
+Insights into stellar variability from the two r-magnitude epochs

-In the last decades many dedicated digital surveys for stellar variability, either from ground or space, have been conducted.
-Often these surveys avoid the Galactic Plane due to problems with crowding.
+In recent decades many dedicated digital surveys for stellar variability, either from ground or space, have been conducted.
+Often these surveys avoid the Galactic plane due to problems with crowding.
 Hence, while the IGAPS surveys were not designed to look for variability, they still might be used to detect variable sources if they happen to show a large enough variation between repeat observations.
-Repeat observations happen either due to a re-observation of a field due to bad data quality, in the overlaps between fields and offset fields, or due to the r-band filter purposely being used in both the IPHAS and UVEX surveys.
+Repeat observations exist for three main reasons: because of a complete field re-observation due to poor data quality; thanks to the overlaps between fields and offset fields; due to the r-band filter purposely being used in both the IPHAS and UVEX surveys.
 Since observations repeated within either IPHAS or UVEX generally include one bad observation and field-pair overlaps are mostly observed just a few minutes apart, we concentrate here on the repeat observations in the r band between the two surveys.

-A star is flagged as variable in the catalogue if the absolute value of the difference between r_I and r_U exceeds 0.2 mag, and is larger than 5 times the combined photometric error of the two measurements plus a 0.015 mag systematic error (see figure 9).
-We also require both r magnitudes to be brighter than 19.5, that the source PSF is not noise-like in either measurements, and that the errBits cumulative flag is < 2.
+A star is flagged as variable in the catalogue if the absolute value of the difference between $r_I$ and $r_U$ exceeds 0.2 mag, and is larger than five times the combined photometric error of the two measurements plus a 0.015 mag systematic error (see Fig. 9).
+We also require that both r magnitudes are brighter than 19.5, that the source PSF is not noise-like in either measurement, and that the errBits cumulative count is <2.